 Notice that for cycles 9, 91, 102, 103, 108, 115, 133, 173, 198, 212, 301, 304-306, 310, 315 and 316 the percentage of edited measurements is higher than usual.
 Till cycle 198, this is linked to an altimeter SEU occurred on these cycles.
 The dual frequency ionospheric correction is not available during a few hours following the altimeter incidents (lack of C-band parameters requirering ground TC to resume nominal configurations).
 Peaks from cycle 212 onwards are mostly due to altimeter parameters at default value related to very high mispointing (see section 3.2.6.).
-The percentage of edited measurements due to dual frequency ionosphere correction criterion is about 1.07% since the move to geodetic orbit.
+The percentage of edited measurements due to dual frequency ionosphere correction criterion is about 1.052% since the move to geodetic orbit.

 Figure 14: Cycle per cycle percentage of edited measurements by dual frequency ionosphere criterion (left).
-Map of percentage of edited measurements by dual frequency ionosphere criterion over an one-year period (cycles 365 to 516).
+Map of percentage of edited measurements by dual frequency ionosphere criterion over an eight-months period (cycles 517 to 537).